raunofreiberg/raunofreiberg/README.md

 Currently, I'm building front-end tooling with the incredible team at [▲ Vercel](https://vercel.com).

-On the side, I apply my learnings, research, and experience with design systems for open-source by documenting components at [UI Playbook](http://uiplaybook.dev/) and exploring generative user interfaces at [Finite](https://finite.studio).
+On the side, I apply my learnings, research, and experience with design systems for open-source by documenting components at [UI Playbook](http://uiplaybook.dev/) and experimenting with user interfaces at [uiwtf](https://uiw.tf).

 ## Things I care about (in no particular order)